dynalar/windows_setup/README.md

 ## Dependencies
 Requires Chocolatey.

-To install, open a powershell prompt and run these commands
+To install, open a powershell prompt and run these commands:

-Opens up the policy a bit
 ```powershell
 Set-ExecutionPolicy AllSigned
 ```